Karen Hellier is a freelance writer and eBay entrepreneur. She lives happily in the mountains of North Georgia with her husband and her dog.

-I became so good at saving money that I taught classes to the community on how to save money with coupons.
-When my children were little, I shopped at yard sales every Saturday, and when I ran a home daycare, I bought tons of equipment at yard sales and thrift stores for great prices.
+I became so good at saving money that I taught classes in my community about how to save money with coupons.
+When my children were little, I shopped at yard sales every Saturday, and when I ran a home daycare, I bought most of the toys and equipment I needed at yard sales and thrift stores for great prices.

 And when Goodwill came to town I was a regular shopper there.
-Two years ago I moved to Georgia and discovered the amazing thrift stores here in the South and am even more hooked for life.
+In 2014 I moved to Georgia and discovered the amazing thrift stores here in the South and am even more hooked for life.
 Not only does shopping at thrift stores save money, but it can bring a lot of enjoyment as well save money.
 And I have turned my passion for shopping at thrift stores into a business by selling my treasures on eBay.

-I will share many of the items I have found in thrift stores not only for my home but personal items such as clothing, shoes, and accessories I have found.
+I will share many of the items I have found in thrift stores not only for my home but personal items such as clothing, shoes, and accessories.
 Aside from saving money, part of the attraction for shopping in thrift stores is the thrill of the hunt and then finding a treasure that you never thought you would find in a thrift store.

 The first and largest two groups of items I will share with you is clothing for women and men because I do best in those areas for myself and to sell on eBay.
 The prices I can purchase the items for are amazing and I think you will agree once you see what I have found over the past few years.